HackBulgaria/Programming101-CSharp/week08/03-SQL-DatabaseDesign/Readme.md

 * Date and time of the order
 * Customer
 * Total Price
-* Each order may contain several products with different quantities - implement it as a many-to-many relationship.
+* Each order may contain several products with different quantities - implement it as a many-to-many relationship with an additional table OrderProducts.

+## Populating the database

+### Departments and employees

+Into the database insert 3 departments - Sales, Production, Financial.

+Insert an entry for the Big Boss (has no manager and department).

+Insert 5 employees into each of the departments.
+In each department there is a manager:
+* He is the manager of all other employees in the department
+* His manager is the Big Boss

+### Products

+Insert 4 product categories - Books, Music, Hardware, Software

+Inside each category insert at least 3 products

+### Customers

+Insert 5 different customers with at least 2 having a discount.

+### Orders

+Insert at least 5 orders with each having at least 2 products.